 Whether you listen to music for longer hours or play games all night long, you can’t overlook the comfort aspect while choosing headphones.
 And in this regard, studio headphones will always beat any gaming headphones.

 These headphones are engineered for longer sessions.
-So the companies put extra attention to make sure their customers find their headphones comfortable.
+So the companies put extra attention to making sure their customers find their headphones comfortable.

 Now, that doesn’t mean gaming headphones are bad in terms of comfort.
 Although they fall behind in this category, gaming headphone manufacturers are now paying more attention to customer comfort.